Dimsi-BS/XrmFramework/docs/Binding Models.md

 ## Updating the CRM data

-In order to update the data you can use the Upsert function.
-However, to avoid any chance of overwriting data, we recommend the following steps :
+In order to update the data using a BindingModel you can use the Upsert function.
+However, to avoid any chance of overwriting CRM data, we recommend the following steps :
 Make it so that your BindingModel inherits BindingModelBase and then call the OnPropertyChanged function inside of the set function of any property you wish to be able to update on the CRM.
 Then create the difference between the CRM record and the local record by using the GetDiffGeneric function.
-Then use the Upsert function.
+Then use the Upsert function on the result.

 ```cs
 var existingAccount = service.getById<AccountModel>(accountID);